 Would it be difficult?
 Absolutely.
 Would such a film be a high budget expenditure?
 I don’t see how it could possibly be done any other way.

 But then, that’s the point, isn’t it?.
 The 1963 release of Cleopatra starring Elizabeth Taylor was originally 8 hours long and it ultimately caused the studio that produced it to go bankrupt!
 I actually own a shooting script for that film, and I have to say that for all its faults, they got much of the look and feel of Alexandria during the Ptolemaic period correct even if bits of history were wrong here and there.
-Today, however, instead of Hollywood spending all the money that it does on inaccurate, digitized imagery that looks like it was pulled out of a graphic novel or a video game, give audiences something that is real and respectful and maybe worthy of lasting long past the box office or DVD receipts are calculated and banked by the suits in Hollywood who no longer care for or believe in anything else except return on investment and profit margins – that is, if they’re lucky.
+Today, however, instead of Hollywood spending all the money that it does on inaccurate, digitized imagery that looks like it was pulled out of a graphic novel or a video game.
+Why is it so difficult to give audiences something that is real and respectful?
+If they did, perhaps such a worthy endeavor would last long past the box office or DVD receipts are calculated and banked by the suits in Hollywood who no longer care for or believe in anything else except return on investment and profit margins.
+It would, that is, if they’re lucky.